Adaptive confidence sets in shape restricted regression: Honest and adaptive confidence sets

 We say that an honest confidence set $\hat C_n$ is adaptive in probability if for all $\gamma\in(0,1)$,

 where $c'>0$ and $c\ge0$ are numerical constants.
 Alternatively to \eqref{goal:minimax}, we say that the confidence set $\hat C_n$ is adaptive in expectation if for all $k\in J$,

 where $c'>0$ and $c\ge0$ are numerical constants. \end{definition} The role of the constant $c\ge0$ is to allow for logarithmic factors.

-The statistic $\hat C_n$ induces a confidence set.
-If the definition above holds, \eqref{goal:confidence} says that the true sequence $\vmu$ lies in $\hat C_n$ with high probability.
+The statistic $\hat C_n$ induces an honest confidence set: If the definition above holds, \eqref{goal:confidence} says that the true sequence $\vmu$ lies in $\hat C_n$ with high probability.
 Inequality \eqref{goal:minimax} implies that if the true parameter satisfies $\hmu\in E_{k^*}$ for some $k^*\in J$, then the diameter of $\hat C_n$ is of the same order as the minimax quantity \eqref{eq:minimax-loss} of the model $E_k$, up to logarithmic factors.

-We now consider a special case: confidence ball around the Least Squares estimator.
+We now consider a special case: confidence balls centered at the Least Squares estimator.
 The Least Squares estimator over a closed convex set $K$ is defined by

 where $\Pi_K$ denotes the convex projection onto $K$.
 By definition of the convex projection onto $K$, we have $(\vu-\Pi_K(\vy))^T(\vy-\Pi_K(\vy))\le 0$ for all $\vu\in K$, which can be rewritten as